Visiting the obsessives on the day of the verdict.

 Maria: I'm not sure.
 I heard about this story even before coming to Italy.
 She looks like a nice girl.
 She doesn't look like a liar.

 Maria's mother: She's such a nice, young lady.
 I don't think she could ever kill someone.
 In cases like this one, all the responsibility goes to the parents, anyway.
 It means that we did something wrong at some point.

 To think that my daughter could be in the same position... my God, that's horrible!
 I would feel entirely responsible for that!
 I wouldn't wish that on my worst enemy.
 I feel close to her family.

 VICE: Hi.
 So you've really no doubts about Amanda?

 Felicita: I'm totally convinced she's innocent and I want to show that.
 Too many people accuse her without knowing the facts!
 That's always been the case with Amanda.

 I think many of them are jealous.
 The fact that she's so beautiful didn't help her at all.
 It's all envy.

-Well, as I said, I think she's beautiful.
-I also think there's something mysterious and fascinating in her, and that's also why some people might think she's evil.
+Well, as I said, I think she's beautiful, and I also think there's something mysterious and fascinating in her, and that's also why some people might think she's evil.
 But that's not enough to charge someone with murder, right?

 Giorgio and Miriam - Italy